saffaat/URL-Shortenener/README.md

 1. Clone this repository
 2. Open Terminal in the downloaded directory and run ` npm install`.
 3. You cam Make POST request with the link and receive the shortened URL.

+#### Make sure to replace the MongoDB connection URL with your URL in config -> default.json